 Even though the crowds may be gone, the weather is still ideal for the beach.
 Cooler temperatures allow you to enjoy more time on the beach while the waters are still warm enough to swim in.
 Another bonus is after Labor Day you will no longer have to step over greased up sunbathers, schools of children or endless sand sculptures in an attempt to secure a tiny patch of beach to call your own for the day.
 Instead, it will feel like your own private beach.

 Now that the temperature isn’t scorching hot, take time to explore one of the Gulf’s many wonderful parks.
 Rent a kayak, go biking or just take a leisurely hike through Gulf State Park.
-Look for more great things to do in Gulf Shores here.
+Check out our Gulf Shore Bucket List!

 Perfect For Those Traveling on a Budget